tsutsu/github-auth3/README.md

 ## Enabling caching

-`github-auth3` will optionally cache API responses according to the HTTP caching headers in GitHub's API responses.
-This doesn't matter much normally, but can avoid some pain if your instance is public-visible and gets DDoSed.
+`github-auth3` can optionally make use of a persistent HTTP cache, respecting the caching headers in GitHub's API responses.
+This doesn't matter much normally, but can avoid some pain if your instance is public-visible and gets DoS-attacked with SSH login attempts.

 1. Create a credential-cache directory for `github-auth3` to use: